SelfhostedPro/Yacht/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 ** Logs **
-Run using the -it option instead of -d and post the error that appears if there is one.
+Post all of the text on the 500 error page or run using the -it option instead of -d and post the error that appears if there is one.